 Long-span conveyor pulleys in mining, port handling, and bulk material transport deflect under belt tension.
 Head and tail pulley bearings must tolerate this deflection while carrying heavy radial loads.
 SRBs in pillow block or flanged housings are the default solution.

-Maximizing Spherical Roller Bearing Service Life
+How Do You Maximize Spherical Roller Bearing Service Life?

 Lubrication